telerik/blazor-docs/troubleshooting/js-errors.md

 ## SyntaxError: Unexpected token

 This section applies to JavaScript errors similar to `Unexpected token` or `Invalid character`.
-The exact token can vary, but it's usually a part of modern JavaScript syntax, for example:
+The exact token can vary, but it's usually a part of the modern JavaScript syntax, for example:

 * `||=` ([logical OR assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR_assignment))
 * `#` ([private class features](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields))